 The Carnegie Library was the first separate library structure built on the University of Denver University Park campus.
 It was built more than forty years after DU was founded in 1864.
 Just after the turn of the 20th century the University needed a library capable of meeting its rapidly-growing information needs.
 In 1906 the famous steel magnate Andrew Carnegie agreed to donate $30,000 toward a library if the school could raise matching funds.
 The University met the challenge and by 1908 had a new library.
 The building was just the third constructed at the University Park campus.
 Having already designed the first two, University Hall and Chamberlin Observatory, Robert Roeschlaub, (1843–1923), assumed the role of designing the campus library.
 Not surprisingly the structure employed the standard Carnegie Classical aesthetic.
 It was the last of 108 libraries that Carnegie funded personally.
 The 9,600 square foot one-story library included a basement and main floor.

-The renovation was funded by 5,464 donors.
+In 2012-2013 a the building was closed for a major renovation funded by 5,464 donors.
 The largest gift came from alumnus Ed Anderson and his wife Linda Cabot.
 The LEED Silver Certified building reflects 10 years of feedback about ideal academic and library services for 21st century students and teachers.
 The Anderson Academic Commons will probably remain the main library at the University for decades to come.
-Although the building has undergone extensive redesign work and welcomed additional academic support services, it will surely maintain the spirit of service to the university community that it has displayed in the past.
+Although the building has undergone extensive redesign work and welcomed additional academic support services and an enlarged cafe, it will surely maintain the spirit of service to the university community that it has displayed in the past. \p>

 - Description rules

 - Language of description

 - Script of description